We’ve created a deck cleaning page for informational purposes.

 We hope this page serves as a point of reference homeowners use to better inform themselves regarding all facets of deck cleaning.

 Please bear with us as we roll out a comprehensive page which covers the subject thoroughly.
-This page will be broken down into sections, so please follow our table of contents below in order to browse through different subjects.
+This page will be broken down into sections, so please follow our table of contents above in order to browse through different subjects.

 Wood Deck Species & Materials:

 Regarding Softwood Decks: Mostly in the Conifer family – Softwood decks are the most prevalent wood species used for decking in Atlanta.
 The vast majority of decks in Atlanta are made of Pressure Treated Southern Yellow Pine.
 Pressure treated southern yellow pine is a softwood that is treated against fungus, treated against wood boring insect attack.
 It is the most affordable material which to build a deck out of.
 Although Cedar is used for decking (flooring, stairs, handrails, rail posts) all structural components of decks are made with Southern yellow pine.
 Softwood decks are rot-prone (especially tops of joists, tops of stringers, tops of posts).
 Softwood decks require frequent maintenance in order to ward off fungal growth (rot).

 Also known as Brazilian woods – hardwood decks include South American, Central American, Thai, Indonesian, Australian, etc. These woods are usually high-tensile-strength, with tight (pronounced) grain structures.
 Hardwood decks are really a global product.

 Regarding Hardwood Decks: These hardwood deck species are highly durable, less prone to rot, require less maintenance than softwood decking (albeit at a price premium).

 About Composite Decks: Although composite decks are durable, the structural elements of these decks are made of southern yellow pine, and will still require maintenance.

 Now that we’ve covered wood deck species, materials let’s move on to the reasons why deck cleaning is important.